Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/03 - strict print usage.md

 ```

-Use a multi-line string to print the following text:
+Use a multi-line string or another technique to print the following text with only 1 call to `print`:

 ```text
 Hello, World!